Autopsy set for decomposed body found in Detroit garage

-Authorities say an anthropologist will perform an autopsy on a severely decomposed body found inside a parked car in Detroit.
+An anthropologist is set to perform an autopsy on a severely decomposed body found face down inside a car in Detroit.

-Wayne County Medical Examiner's Office spokesman Lloyd Jackson says a Michigan State University anthropologist will conduct the autopsy Tuesday.
-Jackson said Monday that medical examiners concluded an anthropologist must determine the gender, age, timing of death, and perhaps how the person died.
+Wayne County Medical Examiner's Office spokesman Lloyd Jackson says a University of Michigan anthropologist will conduct the autopsy Tuesday.
+Jackson said Monday that medical examiners concluded an anthropologist must determine the gender, age, time of death, and perhaps how the person died.

 Police say a prospective home buyer discovered the body Thursday in the garage.
 Jackson says the dark, leathery bones were covered in a sweater, shirt and pants.